pflashgary/Rust-Learnings/content/posts/gantt.md

 - `assigned_team`: a string indicating the team responsible for the feature
 - `start_date`: a `chrono::DateTime<FixedOffset>` indicating the start date of the feature
 - `end_date`: a `chrono::DateTime<FixedOffset>` indicating the end date of the feature
-- `SubFeatures`: a vector of `Feature` objects, representing subfeatures of the current feature
+- `subfeatures`: a vector of `Feature` objects, representing subfeatures of the current feature

 The struct is decorated with `#[derive(Debug, Serialize, Clone)]`, which uses Rust's "derive" macro to automatically generate implementations for the `Debug`, `Serialize`, and `Clone` traits.
 This means that instances of `Feature` can be debugged, serialized (converted to a format like JSON or BSON), and cloned (duplicated).